 Card Making Directions

-1. Create your own handmade card or use a store-bought card.
+1. Create your own handmade card on cardstock (not printer or construction paper) or use a store-bought card.

-2. Please provide envelopes if possible, but please leave the cards out of their envelopes.
+2. Please provide envelopes but please leave the cards out of their envelopes.
 We need to read each card before sending them out, and this makes the process much quicker.

 3. Write a warm or cheerful message on the inside of the card.